A Day in the Life of a Social Worker: Monica Hour, MSW

 Nevertheless, social workers are encouraged to be cognizant to expect the unexpected.

-Hospice social workers must be prepared to meet with patients and their families in various settings, such as board and cares, assisted living facilities, skilled nursing facilities, and even at a patient’s home.
+A hospice social worker must be prepared to meet with patients and their families in various settings, such as board and care, assisted living facilities, skilled nursing facilities, and even at a patient’s home.
 Oftentimes, social workers are called in during times of crisis and must be equipped with the tools to provide the best care possible.

 Once a patient comes under our care, a social worker will do an in-person visit with the patient and their family to complete a thorough psychosocial needs-assessment.
 Afterwards, social workers complete ongoing visits for emotional support; provide community resources and ongoing education on hospice philosophy; assist with end-of-life arrangements; and help with any other psychosocial needs that may arise.